Procter & Gamble: Restructuring

 On August 1, 2014, P&G announced it was streamlining the company, dropping and selling off around 100 brands from its product portfolio in order to focus on the remaining 65 brands, which produced 95% of the company's profits.
 A.G.
 Lafley, the company's chairman and CEO until October 2015, said the future P&G would be "a much simpler, much less complex company of leading brands that's easier to manage and operate".

 In March 2015, the company divested its Vicks VapoSteam U.S. liquid inhalant business to Helen of Troy, part of a brand-restructuring operation.
 This deal was the first health-related divestiture under the brand-restructuring operation.
 The deal included a fully paid-up license to the Vicks VapoSteam trademarks and the U.S. license of P&G's Vicks VapoPad trademarks for scent pads.
 Most Vicks VapoSteam and VapoPads are used in Vicks humidifiers, vaporizers and other health care devices already marketed by Helen of Troy.

 Later that same year in July, the company announced the sale of 43 of its beauty brands to Coty, a beauty-product manufacturer, in a US$13 billion deal.
 It cited sluggish growth of its beauty division as the reason for the divestiture.
 The sale was completed on October 3, 2016.

 In February 2016, P&G completed the transfer of Duracell to Berkshire Hathaway through an exchange of shares.

 In December 2018, Procter & Gamble completed the acquisition of the consumer health division of Merck Group (known as EMD Serono in North America) for €3.4 billion ($4.2 billion) and renamed it as Procter & Gamble Health Limited in May 2019.

-In November 2018, P&G unveiled a simpler corporate structure with six business units that will be effective from July 2019.
+In November 2018, P&G unveiled a simpler corporate structure with six business units that would be effective from July 2019.

 In 2023, the company began optimizing its product offering.
 As part of this strategy, it plans to eliminate the bottom 25% of SKUs, which contribute very little to absolute retail sales.
 According to other comparable companies, a similar share of SKUs represents between 2% and 2.5% of its turnover at a global level.

 In June 2025, the company announced 7,000 layoffs over the following 2 years due to uncertainty regarding Tariffs in the second Trump administration.

+In January 2026, the company started leaning into luxury by launching diapers made with silk fibres under its brand Pampers, in a bid to boost the sales of its baby-care division.
+Sales have been declining due to low birth rates, even in China, the company's second largest market.